 Monsters in the garden

-A monstrously cool way to do succulents Yesterday was Hallowe’en in chilly Toronto.
-Must have a Hallowe’en hangover, because I feel like doing this quick little creature feature from Floramagoria last summer in mild (but rainy) Portland.
-Dollar-store finger monster.
-Ceramic monster says peek-a-BOO!
-What a neat way to do airplants!
+online pharmacy buy levitra soft with best prices today in the USA A monstrously cool way to do succulents Yesterday was Hallowe’en in chilly Toronto.
+Must hav online pharmacy buy soft cialis with best prices today in the USA e a Hallowe’en hangover, because I feel like doing this quick little creature feature from Floramagoria […]

 The weird, wonderful Ruth Bancroft Garden